MohamedAlyAhmed/Book-Store-App/README.md

 # Book-Store-App
 Our Book Store App is a web application that allows users to add books to a list and delete books from the list and read details.
-The app has been designed using React and Redux toolkit.
-Data is stored using API server.
+The app has been designed using React (Create By Vite) and Redux toolkit.
+Data is stored using JsonServer (uploded in https://glitch.com/).

 ## Live Demo
 [Click me to go to Live Demo](https://book-store-app-rtk.vercel.app/)